tasesmuemils/100DaysOfCode/web_development/diary.md

 # 20.02.2019 44/100
 Its very hard when you dont have storage files, it is very hard to complete AJAX/JSON examples.
 But at least I have read about it, so I know these kind of things exist.
 I will move to APIS now!

+# 21.02.2019 45/100
+I read articles and listen podcasts and all I gear how outdated lot of stuff is.
+So I think I will jump in Wes Bos JS30, but before that I will run threw freeCodeCamp ES6 course.